gfcwfzkm/gshell/README.md

  - Nicely printed shell logging
  - Ease of use to add additional commands
  - Supports both static command lists or dynamically added commands
+ - Handles Quotation-Marks to pass larger arguments to the commands
 ## Usage
 In order to use the library, simply initialise `gs_init` with a function pointer to a printCharacter-function.
 Optionally you can also pass over a millisecond-timestamp/tick function, in order to add timelogging capabilities on the logging functions.